catalyst-cloud/catalystcloud-docs/source/kubernetes/access.rst

   loadbalanced-service   LoadBalancer   10.254.28.183   202.49.242.3   80:31177/TCP   2m18s

-Once we can see that our service is active and has been assigned an external IP address we should be able to retrive the "Welcome Page" via the browser or simply via curl from any internet accessible machine.
+Once we can see that our service is active and has been assigned an external IP address we should be able to retrieve the "Welcome Page" via the browser or simply via curl from any internet accessible machine.

 .. code-block:: bash